Jaume-Guillen/Goggles/README.md

 # Goggles
-Small website of an opticals shop that lists some glasses
+Small website of an optical shop that lists some glasses